The Guide to Napier for Families

 • Spend a summer’s day at Splash Planet

-• Play on the old-timey transport of The Faraday Centre
+• Play on the old-timey transport of the Faraday Museum of Technology

 • See the honeybees in action at the Arataki Honey Visitor Centre